Faithful Semitoric Systems: Cartographic homeomorphisms and -cartographic representatives

-Conversely, the proof of Theorem \ref{prop:rh} gives that composing a cartographic homeomorphism associated to $\boldsymbol{\ep}$ on the left with an element of $\mathrm{Vert}(2;\Z)$ yields another cartographic homeomorphism associated to $\boldsymbol{\ep}$. \end{proof}
+Conversely, the proof of Theorem \ref{prop:rh} gives that composing a cartographic homeomorphism associated to $\boldsymbol{\ep}$ on the left with an element of $\operatorname{Vert}(2;\Z)$ yields another cartographic homeomorphism associated to $\boldsymbol{\ep}$. \end{proof}

 Having established Corollary \ref{cor:freedom_ff_sc}, we study the problem of relating cartographic homeomorphisms whose associated signs are not necessarily equal.
-Before stating the main result of this section we introduce some tools akin to those needed in \vungoc\ \cite[Section 4]{vu ngoc}, but slightly more involved as vertical almost-toric systems allow for the presence of infinitely many focus-focus points (see Remarks \ref{rmk:difference_san}, \ref{rmk:maps_r} and \ref{rmk:compare_st} below).
+Before stating the main result of this section we introduce some tools akin to those needed in \vungoc~\cite[Section~4]{vu-ngoc}, but slightly more involved as faithful semitoric systems allow for the presence of infinitely many focus-focus points (see Remarks~\ref{rmk:difference_san},~\ref{rmk:maps_r} and~\ref{rmk:compare_st} below).

-As in Section \ref{sec:cuts-cart-home}, let $I$ be the indexing set of the set of focus-focus values $B_{\mathrm{ff}}$ defined in equation \eqref{eq:2}.
-Also, fix the ordering on $B_{\mathrm{ff}}$ as in the paragraph following equation \eqref{eq:2}, so elements of $B_{\mathrm{ff}}$ are denoted by $c_i = (x_i,y_i)$ for $i \in I$.
-Henceforth, fix elements $\boldsymbol{\ep}, \hat{\boldsymbol{\ep}} \in \{+1,-1\}^I$ and associated cartographic homeomorphisms $f_{\boldsymbol{\ep}}, f_{\hat{\boldsymbol{\ep}}} : B \to \R^2$.
-Furthermore, fix a basepoint $\left(\mathsf{x},\mathsf{y}\right) \in B_{\mathrm{lt}}$ with the property that $x_0 < \mathsf{x} < x_1$.
+As in Section \ref{sec:cuts-cart-home}, let $I$ be the indexing set of the set of focus-focus values $B_{\mathrm{ff}}$ defined in equation~\eqref{eq:2}.
+Also, fix the ordering on~$B_{\mathrm{ff}}$ as in the paragraph following equation \eqref{eq:2}, so elements of~$B_{\mathrm{ff}}$ are denoted by $c_i = (x_i,y_i)$ for $i \in I$.
+Henceforth, fix elements $\boldsymbol{\ep}, \hat{\boldsymbol{\ep}} \in \{+1,-1\}^I$ and associated cartographic homeomorphisms $f_{\boldsymbol{\ep}}, f_{\hat{\boldsymbol{\ep}}} \colon B \to \R^2$.
+Furthermore, fix a~basepoint $(\mathsf{x},\mathsf{y}) \in B_{\mathrm{wt}}$ with the property that $x_0 < \mathsf{x} < x_1$.
 (If $x_0$ or $ x_1$ is not defined, then only the other inequality is required.)

-\begin{rmk} The above choice of basepoint agrees with that made in \vungoc\ \cite[Proof of Proposition 4.1]{vu ngoc}.
-However, there is an important difference that arises because of the possibility of having infinitely many focus-focus points for vertical almost-toric systems.
+\begin{rmk} The above choice of basepoint agrees with that made in \vungoc\ \cite[proof of Proposition~4.1]{vu-ngoc}.
+However, there is an important difference that arises because of the possibility of having infinitely many focus-focus points for faithful semitoric systems.
 In what follows we must allow for the case in which there are focus-focus values `to the left' of the basepoint, i.e., with notation as above, for the case in which there exists $i \in I$ with $x_i < \mathsf{x}$.
-(If this is the case, then by the choices of indexing set $I$ of equation \eqref{eq:2} and of basepoint, then there are infinitely many such indices.) \end{rmk}
+(If this is the case, then by the choices of indexing set $I$ of equation~\eqref{eq:2} and of basepoint, there are infinitely many such indices.) \end{rmk}

-Throughout this section, set $ T:= $.
+Throughout this section, set $ T:= \left(\begin{smallmatrix} 1& 0 \\ 1 & 1 \end{smallmatrix}\right)$.
 For any $i \in I$, set